Dasharo/open-source-firmware-validation/docs/adding-and-naming-test-cases.md

   ease of navigation, keep the as first fields of an object, in that order.
 New fields may be added in the future.
-- `module` must be one of `Dasharo Compatibility`, `Dasharo Performance`, `Dasharo Security` or `Dasharo Stability`, case sensitive - both words start with a capital letter.
+- `module` must be one of `Dasharo Compatibility`, `Dasharo Performance`, `Dasharo Security`, `Dasharo Stability` or `Dasharo OSes`, case sensitive - both words start with a capital letter.
 - `changed_to` is optional, if it is present, it indicates that the `_id` is obsolete and shouldn't be used in new releases.
 When it exists, it must contain another existing test case ID (which may also have a `changed_to` field,